infobloxopen/themis/README.md

 - if all the arguments are floats, the operation is performed using floating point arithmetic and the result returned as a float.
 (In the case of **range**, the result is a string)
 - if the arguments include a combination of integers and floats, the integers are first promoted to floats and then operation is performed using floating point arithmetic.
 The result is returned as a float.
 (In the case of **range**, the result is a string)

+### Other functions
+There are several other functions available:
+- **list of strings** - converts its argument to list of strings.
+It accepts set of strings, list of strings and flags.
+In case of set of strings the function returns list of strings sorted in order maintained by set (set keeps order of initial value definition).
+List of strings returned by the function as is.
+And for flags it returns list of names for flags which are set (keeping order of names from flags type definition).
+- **concat** - concatenates all given arguments to single list of strings.
+Similarly to **list of strings** function it works with lists of strings, sets of strings and flags.
+- **try** - returns result of first expression which calculated with no error.
+If all arguments calculated with error it throws the last one.
+It accepts expressions of any types but all of them must be of the same type (which becomes type of function result).

 ### Local Content
 Local content is a set of content **items** (see example above).
 It's identified by **id** field which can be any string with no slash character (`/`).
 Each content item also has id (key of "items" JSON object) and following fields:
 - **keys** - list of types of nested maps (optional, if not present data should contain immediate value of type);